tpoisot/ms_proba_networks/ms/maintext.md

 reasonable.
-There is a strong methodological argument for which the non-independance of interactions cannot currently be robustly accounted for: analytical expectations for non-independant Bernoulli events require knowledge the full dependence structure.
+There is a strong methodological argument for which the non-independance of interactions cannot currently be robustly accounted for: analytical expectations for non-independant Bernoulli events require knowledge of the full dependence structure.
 Not only does this severely limit the ability to provide measures of network structure, it requires a far more extensive sampling that what is needed to obtain an estimate of the probability of interactions one by one.

 ## Estimates of interaction probabilities